-Prior to the start of construction, the Authority will prepare an Eagle Conservation Plan in consultation with USFWS, which will ensure that the loss of eagle nest trees results in a less-than-significant impact.
-Based on the results of the Eagle Conservation Plan and eagle nest surveys (Mitigation Measure WILD-1.28), the Authority will purchase compensatory mitigation credits from the Bald Eagle and Golden Eagle Electrocution Prevention In-lieu Fee Program for the loss of eagle nest trees.
-The number of credits necessary to offset the permitted level of eagle take is determined by the permittee and USFWS during the consultation process.
-As such, the number of credits purchased to offset the effects of the Project will be specified in the Eagle Take Permit issued by USFWS.
+Prior to the start of construction, the Authority will purchase compensatory mitigation credits from the Bald Eagle and Golden Eagle Electrocution Prevention In-lieu Fee Program for the loss of eagle nest trees.
+The number of credits to be purchased will depend on the results of eagle nest surveys (Mitigation Measure WILD-1.28) and consultation with USFWS and CDFW during preparation of the Eagle Conservation Plan and will be specified in the Eagle Take Permit from USFWS.